Skip to content

 • Enrollment in the one-credit Maymester Study Travel to Europe.

-• Students will spend 10 days studying the history, politics, economics and culture of Belgium and France, as well as the EU.
+• Students will spend 10 days studying the history, politics, economics and culture of France and Germany, as well as the EU.

 • Students are encouraged to seek individualized educational experiences such as internships, foreign study, public service projects, or other significant undertakings that are consistent with the student’s educational and scholarship goals.